uvacw/inca/doc/tips_and_tricks.md

 ```
 ls
 ```
-* The scrapers have to end with _scraper.py
+The scrapers have to end with _scraper.py

 - man = manual
   The man command is used to learn more about a certain command.
 ```
 man pwd   # replace pwd with any command
 ```
+Other useful tips:
 * Press CLTR-C to cancel a command.
 * Use the up arrow key to show previous commands.